-Although WordPress is a highly secure environment, there are many external factors that can undermine the security of your website, such as outdated server software, outdated WordPress plugins and kernel, or poor server administration.
+Although WordPress is a highly secure environment, many external factors can undermine the security of your website, such as outdated server software, outdated WordPress plugins and kernel, or poor server administration.
 So, to maintain a high level of security for your site, it is important to:

 - Keep WordPress up-to-date